uyasarkocal/DisplayFilter/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+The app does not have an icon, I will be happy to add one if you send me a nice one.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.